Chief Executive, Action on Smoking and Health (ASH)

 She is a member of the Board of the Framework Convention Alliance and has served as Secretary and now Treasurer.

 Professor of Health Psychology, Dep't of Behavioural Science and Health,UCL

-Robert West is Professor of Health Psychology and Director of Tobacco Studies at the Cancer Research UK Health Behaviour Research Centre, University College London, UK.
+Robert West is Professor of Health Psychology and Director of the Tobacco and Alcohol Research Group, University College London, UK.
 Professor West is also Editor-in-Chief of the journal Addiction.
 He is co-author of the English National Smoking Cessation Guidelines that provided the blueprint for the UK-wide network of stop-smoking services that are now an established part of the UK National Health Service.
 His research includes evaluations of methods of helping smokers to stop and population surveys of smoking and smoking cessation patterns.

 ASH New Zealand